bisvarup/vCard-To-CSV-nodejs/README.md

 1. Create a folder called vcf_files lets say.
 2. The code will operate on all the files in the folder and make the csv file.
 3. Make a config file where some of the application config will be stored.

+# TODO 10/5/18

+1. Error creating output.csv when creating new folders.
+I suspect its the async nature.
+Fix it.